- Special Education Dept Home

 STAFF & CONTACT INFO

 Need to reach your students teacher: Most of our teachers do not have phones in the classrooms.
 You are more than welcome to leave a voicemail at their phone extension and they will call you back at their earliest convenience.
 Email is the best way to reach them.
-If there is an emergency, please contact the Special Ed Office and the staff will gladly assist you in reaching your students teacher.
-Email Format (first initial, last name @pinkertonacademy.org)
+If there is an emergency, please contact the Special Ed Office and the staff will gladly assist you in reaching your students teacher 437-5200 x 1136.
+Email Format for all staff is (first initial, last name @pinkertonacademy.org)

 Contact: Ms. Graziano [email protected]